Family love is like the wind: instinctive, raw, fragile, beautiful, at times angry, but always unstoppable. It is our last miracle. James McBride

 Sheer suffering does not teach.
 If suffering alone taught, all the world would be wise since everyone suffers.
 To suffer alone, however, is intolerable.

-Sometimes even one session can kickstart a simple life change or a small shift in perception, meaning and values, which can impact on those significant others, friends, children and even pets who are not directly engaged in the process.
+Sometimes even one couple therapy session can kickstart a simple life change or a small shift in perception, in meaning and in values, which can impact on those significant others, friends, children and even pets who are not directly engaged in the process.